In this article, we take a look at the best gas grills on the market today, that have the right mix of features and quality at a reasonable price.

 For a small grill, there’s surprising versatility under the hood.
 There’s enough space on the grate to cook plenty of hamburgers or steaks at a time, enough to feed an average-size family.

-With four burners, you can even set up multiple heat zones and do some searing and finishing, or roast some larger cuts or chicken.
+With three burners, you can even set up multiple heat zones and do some searing and finishing, or roast some larger cuts or chicken.
+And the side burner allows you to boil some veg, or prepare a homemade sauce as you grill.

 Since this is a budget grill, it’s light on accessories and bonus features.
-You do, however, get two more-than-ample side shelves for resting your tools, condiments, rubs, etc.
+You do, however, get a single more-than-ample side shelf for resting your tools, condiments, rubs, etc.

 - Steel shelves instead of the plastic ones seen on some low-cost grills.